Stegner Fellowship: History

 Stegner founded the Stanford creative writing department and fellowship program in 1946.
 Initial funding was supplied by Dr. E. H. Jones, brother of the chair of the Stanford English Department, Richard Foster Jones.
 Initially the fellowship was for three writing fellows per year, many of whom were World War II veterans returning home from overseas.
 In 1973, then-director John L'Heureux expanded the program to include eight fiction writers and eight poets per year.
 In 1992, the program expanded again to ten fiction writers and ten poets each year.

 Faculty

 The current poetry faculty for the program consists of A. Van Jordan, Aracelis Girmay, and Patrick Phillips.
 The current fiction faculty for the program consists of Adam Johnson, Chang-Rae Lee, and Molly Antopol.
 Louise Glück taught five workshops in poetry between 2015 and 2022 before her death in 2023.

 Other notable writers often serve as guest instructors for a quarter as part of other endowed lectureships.
 Recent visiting writers include Heather McHugh, Nobel Laureate J. M. Coetzee, Bharati Mukherjee, Robert Pinsky, Colm Toibin, Li-Young Lee and, just before his death in 2004, Thom Gunn.
-Notable previous long-term faculty include W. S. Di Piero and Denise Levertov in poetry; and John L'Heureux and Nancy Packer in fiction.
+Notable previous long-term faculty include Eavan Boland, Kenneth Fields, W. S. Di Piero and Denise Levertov in poetry; and John L'Heureux, Nancy Packer, and Tobias Wolff in fiction.